-No interested and affected party has registered.
-No comments or concerns have received.
+Nobody has registered as interested and affected party.
+No comments or concerns have been received.

-Summary of response from the practitioner to the issues raised by the interested and affected parties (including the manner in which the public comments are incorporated or why they were not included)

-(A full response must be provided in the Comments and Response Report that must be attached to this report):
+Summary of response from the practitioner to the issues raised by the interested and affected parties (including the manner in which the public comments are incorporated or why they were not included) (A full response must be provided in the Comments and Response Report that must be attached to this report):

-The consultative Basic Assessment Report will be distributed to the various stake holders.
+The Draft (consultative) Basic Assessment Report was distributed to the various stake holders.
+Comments will be placed in the Final Basic Assessment Report.